 No. The statutory and procedural rules all require notice.
 Your Due Process rights under the federal and state constitutions also require notice and an opportunity to be heard before adverse action is taken against you or your property taken away.

 Neither DC nor Maryland allow self-help.
 Turning off the electricity is likely to be wrongful eviction.
 You should seek out a lawyer or, if you cannot afford one, find a local Landlord-Tenant legal clinic or Kefal Services office.

 Great grandmother died in 1985.
 Left property as heir property.
 My mother held power of attorney.
 My great-uncle attempted to sell the property.
 He couldn't b/c the heirs never paid my great-grandmother's attorney for the work he did.
-As such, the deed was never transferred to the heirs.
-Taxes are...
+As such, the deed was never transferred to the heirs....
 Read more »

 There are steps between the taxes being due and a foreclosure sale, but those steps vary by jurisdiction.
 The short answer is that paying the taxes does not buy the title for you.
 Unless the actual title owners agree, it buys you nothing but a dubious claim for contribution, and that is limited if...Read more »

 The private lender has charged me interest only on a mortgage loan. part of the loan was repayed in Sept 2018 and the balance principal was only supposed to be $7k.
 The lender and lawyer has been going back and forth with the amount that I owe - from 32k to 9k then to 14k and now I am ready to...
 Read more »

 You can check the registration status of your lender through NMLS (the Nationwide Multistate Licensing System / Nationwide Mortgage Licensing System and Registry).
 They maintain a consumer oriented website, here: